A horse's hoof showing the difference between a black bell boot and an overreach boot.

 Proper care isn’t just about making the boots look good.
 It’s about function and safety.
 Dirt and grit trapped under a boot can cause painful rubs and skin irritation, while a worn-out strap could fail at a critical moment.
 By creating a simple care routine, you can catch small issues before they become big problems.
 It only takes a few minutes, but it makes a world of difference for your horse’s well-being and gives you peace of mind.

-Simple Cleaning Tips for Every Material
+Simple Cleaning Tips for Any Material

 Keeping your horse’s boots in top shape is straightforward.
 First, always apply boots to clean, dry legs to prevent irritation from trapped dirt or moisture.
 After each ride, give them a quick once-over.
 For most materials like rubber, neoprene, or synthetic leather, a simple scrub with mild soap and water is all you need.
 Be sure to rinse them thoroughly and let them air dry completely before their next use to prevent mildew and bacterial growth.